Florida Milestone Inspection Law: All That You Need To Know About The New Changes

 #4.
-What happens after the milestone structural inspections?
+What happens after an inspection under the Florida milestone inspection law?

-Once both the phases of milestone structural inspections are concluded, the engineer will prepare a post-inspection report.
-The details of the inspection and its findings are documented in this report, along with a summary of the same.
+Once both the phases of milestone inspections are concluded, the engineer will prepare a post-inspection report.
+The details of the inspection and its findings are documented in this milestone inspection report, along with a summary of the same.

 Next up, the engineer will provide a sealed copy of the inspection report to the building owner, the condominium or cooperative association, and the local building safety official.